 Moderator: Lennert Steukers, Janssen

-This session will start with two presentations, followed by a roundtable discussion involving all participants.
+This session starts with two presentations, followed by a roundtable discussion involving all participants.

 - Fatima Salih (NICE) – Outcomes from the consultation on the IMI neurodegenerative disease research agenda